sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 Refresh the Dagster project, look for the 'Launchpad' tab after clicking on the job name in the left nav.

-When initiating a run in Dagster, we can pass along configuration variables at run time such as the location of the Meltano project:
+When initiating a run in Dagster, we have to pass along configuration variables at run time such as the location of the Meltano project:

 ```yml
 resources: